A CARDROSS woman was both one of Scotland’s foremost activists for women’s rights and the first Scottish woman to stand for parliament.

 It is a permanent reminder to district gardeners of the deep love she had for all things beautiful and an absorbing interest in the gardening craft.

-■ The Cardross branch of the SWRI was founded in 1922, was the first institute in Dunbartonshire.
+■ The Cardross branch of the SWRI was founded in 1922, and it was the first institute in Dunbartonshire.

 A history of the branch noted: "The minutes go right back to 1922.
 It's quite amazing.
 The first president, Eunice Murray, was the guiding light.
 It looks like she was quite a fan of drama.
 The WRI was very popular.
 Cardross was a big farming community.
 I suppose back then there wasn't much else to do."